hharte/oasis-utils/README.md

 OASIS was a popular operating system used for business in the late 1970’s through the 1980’s on Z80-based computers.

-`oasis` can list and extract files from OASIS disk images.
+`oasis` can list and extract files from OASIS disk images, preserving file dates.

 The filename in OASIS can be up to eight characters, with an eight character extension.
 Each file has an associated file type: